AmithBV0606/NextJs-Part-6/README.md

 - We'll create a Post component.

-    - Fetches all posts.
+    - Fetches all posts from `https://jsonplaceholder.typicode.com/posts` endpoint.
-    - For each post, fetch author using the userId property.
+    - For each post, fetch author using the userId property from `https://jsonplaceholder.typicode.com/users` endpoint..
-    - Example of sequential fetching because we need the userId from each post before we can fetch it's author
+    - This would be the perfect example of sequential data fetching because we need the userId from each post before we can fetch it's author.

-- First we fetch all posts from `https://jsonplaceholder.typicode.com/posts`.
-Then for each post we render, we make another fetch request to fetch its author's details.
+**Summary :** First we fetch all posts from `https://jsonplaceholder.typicode.com/posts`.
+Then for each post we render, we make another fetch request to fetch its author's details from `https://jsonplaceholder.typicode.com/users` edpoint.
 Each author's request has to wait for the post request to complete because we need the user Id from the individual post.

+## 2. Parallel Data Fetching

+- In parallel data fetching, requests in a route are eagerly initiated and will load data at the same time.
+This reduces the total time it takes to laod the data.

+- Parallel data fetching is particularly useful when you have multiple independent pieces of data that you need to fetch.

+- Instead of fetching them one after another, you can fetch them all at once and reduce the total loading time.